 Housing Benefit helps people on a low income to pay their rent.
 You can claim it if you rent your main home from us, a housing association or a private landlord.

-If you rent from a shared ownership scheme or live in a hostel, hotel or mobile home you can still apply.
 To see if you are eligible, we will look at you and your partner's joint income and capital, taking into account who lives with you.
+To apply for Housing Benefit.

 Housing Benefit cannot help with mortgage repayments, however the Department for Work and Pensions can offer support for mortgage interest in certain circumstances.

-You can't usually claim Housing Benefit if you:
+You can't usually get Housing Benefit if you:

 - live with and pay rent to a close relative